Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: Non-complexified NJA for Taub-NUT black holes

 we deduce that the parameter $ c_1 $ must be $4M^2$ plus a $N$-dependent function that vanishes as $N\to 0$.
 Considering the balance of dimensions, we arrive at

 Therefore, we have retrieved the metric of Taub-NUT black holes without arbitrarily assigning specific forms to any function at any stage of the above derivation.

-Our new treatment demonstrates that, starting from the Schwarzschild metric and applying the complex transformation in Eq.\ \eqref{eq:trans-nut}, the Taub-NUT metric is the unique solution that satisfies the vacuum Einstein equation, $ R^\mu_{\;\nu} = 0 $.
+Our new treatment demonstrates that, starting from the Schwarzschild metric and applying the complex transformation in Eq.\ \eqref{eq:trans-nut}, the Taub-NUT metric is the unique solution that satisfies the vacuum equations of motion $R_{\mu\nu}=0$.